EnphantProdyge/S4H2021-SLIRUS/Mechanics/README.md

 1. Start by opening the BOM file in this folder.
 2. With a 3D printer at 40% fill and supports, print all the parts that have &quot;3D printed&quot; as a link.
 Some parts need to be printed more than once, refer to the quantity column of the BOM to know how many.
-3. Make sure you have at your disposition all the fasteners needed for the assembly.
-The specs and the quantity needed are given in the BOM.
-If you need to buy anything, there is a McMaster link for each part.
+3. Cut all the pivot rod with lenghts and quantity as described in the BOM (index 15-16)
 4. Separate all the printed parts for each of the fingers where each number is the index in the BOM;

 Pinky: 4 – 1 – 12 – 7